 - If possible, walk to school with your child.
 Arrange a neighborhood school walk and have parents take turns supervising.

-- If your child is walking alone, explain that he must cross the street in the crosswalk under the supervision of a school crossing guard.
+- If your child is walking alone, explain that he or she must cross the street in the crosswalk under the supervision of a school crossing guard.

 - Have your child wear bright colored clothing to avoid car accidents.